 We know that the world is becoming a better place for the animals and that we have more and more vegan options, but there are still things that we cannot control – like where we live, how many vegan products are in our local stores, or who we share our home with.

-But like I said earlier, veganism is not about how perfect we can be, it’s about every day consciously choosing to eat what is best for the animals.
+But like I said earlier, veganism is not about how perfect we can be, it’s about every day consciously choosing to eat what is best for other animals.
 Some of you may not want to go vegan right away, maybe you don’t ever see yourself going vegan, but you can reduce.

-All of us can reduce the number of animals we eat, the amount of money we spend on clothes that are made from animal skin, we can all buy more cruelty-free products and we can all avoid Sea World and ZOOs.
+All of us can reduce the number of animals we eat, the amount of money we spend on clothes that are made from animal skin, we can all buy more cruelty-free products and we can all avoid Sea World and zoos.

 So how can you live a more vegan lifestyle if going completely vegan right away sounds too much or too scary?

 - Opt for more plant-based options for a start.
 Take more animal products off your plate and add more plants.
 I know that you often hear that you need to go vegan right away, but it’s not always an option and it’s not always easy to do.
 Take your time and know that I have your back and that I support you.
+Follow my Pinterest board for recipe ideas.

 - Look for vegan and cruelty-free (search for a bunny label) beauty and cleaning products in stores and replace the products you have at home with them.
 Experiment until you find which brands work best for you and stand for your values.
 My favorite beauty brand is Alverde (you can read my review of one of their products here).

 - Start reading more books on veganism and animal rights, watch new documentaries and movies, subscribe to vegan channels.
+If you want book recommendations, make sure you are following me on Instagram where I share what I am currently reading all the time.

 - Find vegan communities in your area and start hanging out with people whose life choices inspire you.
 That way you will feel more comfortable with talking about veganism since you won’t be the only one, and you will meet new people who might one day become your friends, or they can simply give you a helping hand on your own vegan journey.